-Once you know the facts, it is hard not to care about diabetes.
-In America alone, 17 million people have diabetes.
-Approximately 1 million Americans are diagnosed each year, and a third of all the people with diabetes are unaware they have it.
-In the U.S., diabetes is the 5 th leading cause of death by disease and constitutes 20% of all deaths.
+Once you know the facts, it is hard not to care.
+In America alone, 25.8 million people have diabetes.
+Almost 2 million Americans are newly diagnosed each year, and a third of all the people with diabetes are unaware they have it.
+In the U.S., diabetes is the seventh leading cause all deaths.

-WHO (World Health Organization) has declared that there is an epidemic of diabetes.
-Worldwide, there are 200 million diabetes patients, not including those who still do not know that they have it.
-In the next decade, the projected number of known diabetics is expected to reach over 250 million.
+The WHO (World Health Organization) has declared that there is an epidemic of diabetes.
+Worldwide, there are 347 million diabetes patients, not including those who still do not know that they have it.
+Only in 2000, there were 171 million diabetes patients.
+By 2030, the projected number of known diabetics is expected to reach 366 million.

-• The type of food consumed contains higher numbers of calories and purified sugars;
+• Food that contain higher numbers of calories and purified sugars

 • An increase in the elderly population.

-Insulin allows the body to convert sugar in the blood into energy.
+Insulin allows the body to convert the sugar in the blood into energy.
 It is secreted by ß (beta) cells in the pancreas.
-So, in a diabetic, either no insulin or inadequate levels of insulin are being produced.
-Furthermore, even if insulin is produced in a diabetic, it is highly unlikely that it will be properly utilized.
+In diabetes patients, either no insulin or inadequate levels of insulin are being produced.
+Even insulin is produced, it is unlikely that it will be properly utilized.

 There are commonly two types of diabetes.

-Type I diabetes is when the body cannot produce insulin.
-Type I diabetics must have daily insulin shots.
-A more rigorous definition can be that Type I diabetes is caused by an auto-immune process: the body regards the ß beta cell as foreign objects and produces an antibody to kill its own ß beta cells.
+- Type I Diabetes: This is when the body cannot produce insulin.
+Type I diabetes patients must have daily insulin shots.
+A more rigorous definition states that Type I diabetes is the result of an auto-immune process: the body regards the ß beta cell as foreign objects and produces an antibody to kill its own ß beta cells.

-For Type II diabetics, the body produces insufficient amounts of insulin.
-Or, if the body produces enough insulin, the body is either unable to respond to the insulin or the insulin is used inefficiently (this is called insulin resistance).
-Type II diabetes, or also known as Adult Onset Diabetes, is more common than Type I.
+- Type II Diabetes: Here, the body fails to produce enough insulin.
+Or, if it does not produce enough, the body is either unable to respond to the insulin or the insulin is used inefficiently (this is called insulin resistance).
+Type II diabetes, or Adult Onset Diabetes, is more common than Type I.